Tuesday, 15 April 2025

 It is difficult to underplay the seriousness of the charges leveled at him.
 (Andrew Buncombe)

-Ordinarily, to get mixed up when employing such forms of speech is eminently forgivable, but not when it's a journalist, for Pete's sake!
+Ordinarily, to get mixed up when employing such forms of speech is eminently forgivable, but not when you're a journalist, for Pete's sake!

 This sort of thing is not far from saying 'I could care less', 'could of', or 'intensive purposes'.